Follow TV Tropes

 Jordan then retired again, only to come out of retirement a second time in 2001 to play for the Wizards before retiring for good in 2003.
 Despite age and injuries diminishing his performance from his Bulls-era heights, Jordan wasn't bad at all in Washington; he received the last two of his 14 All-Star nods there.
 Today, MJ still holds almost all of the Bulls major statistical records and remains the NBA's all-time leader in points per game, and it seems likely that he could have tallied even greater career stats and accomplishments were it not for his two retirements; he was obviously a lock for the Hall of Fame either way.

 Jordan was one of the most heavily marketed and merchandised athletes in any sport ever, and his name-recognition and marketing savvy made him a multi-billionaire.
 The NBA has never had higher ratings than when he played, and anyone who didn't already have a team in that era tended to root for the Bulls (ensuring the team has kept a high value despite coming nowhere close to the Jordan-era heights).
-In addition his stardom gave way to a massive endorsement enterprise including Wheaties, Gatorade, McDonald's, and his massively popular "Air Jordan" Nike basketball shoes, all of which changed the way athletes made marketing deals forever (to the point the creation of the shoes got its own movie).
-Jordan used his fortune to become the first NBA player to become an NBA team owner, purchasing his home-state Charlotte Hornets in 2010; he is also the co-owner of the NASCAR team 23XI Racingnote alongside veteran driver Denny Hamlin.
+In addition, his stardom gave way to a massive endorsement enterprise including Wheaties, Gatorade, McDonald's, and his massively popular "Air Jordan" Nike basketball shoes, all of which changed the way athletes made marketing deals forever (to the point that the creation of the shoes got its own movie).
+Jordan used his fortune to become the first NBA player to become an NBA team owner, purchasing his home-state Charlotte Hornets in 2010; his ownership failed to materialize in any success, including the worst record any NBA team has ever had with a 7-59 2011-12 season, and he sold his majority stake in 2023.
+He is also the co-owner of the NASCAR team 23XI Racingnote alongside veteran driver Denny Hamlin.

-In fiction, he starred in a series of Looney Tunes / Nike crossover commercials and that led to the 1996 film Space Jam, and has also been featured in several video games, including Michael Jordan: Chaos in the Windy City and NBA 2K from 2K11 onward (including the covers of 11 and special editions of 12, 16, and 23).
+In fiction, he starred in a series of Looney Tunes/Nike crossover commercials that led to the 1996 film Space Jam (which he also starred in), and has also been featured in several video games including Michael Jordan: Chaos in the Windy City and NBA 2K from 2K11 onward (he's additionally on the covers of 11 and the special editions of 12, 16, and 23).
 He can also be seen doing commercials for Hanes underwear.
-In 2020, ESPN and Netflix aired a ten-part documentary series titled The Last Dance, which covered Jordan and the Bulls' 1997–98 season, pulled in huge ratings, and spawned a wealth of Memetic Mutation regarding Jordan's unfiltered and almost maniacal ambition.
+In 2020, ESPN and Netflix aired a ten-part documentary series titled The Last Dance, which covered Jordan and the Bulls' 1997–98 season, pulled in huge ratings, and spawned a wealth of memes regarding Jordan's unfiltered and almost maniacal ambition.

 Not to be confused with the actor Michael B. Jordan.